MeeFoundation/docs/src/Data_model.md

 ![framework-datatypes](./images/datatypes.png)

-- **ContextID** - The digital space/realm/domain within which the user is interacting.
 - **MeeID** - Identifier of any kind of Digital Subject (i.e. entity) about which data is stored in the agent.
 - **MeeAppID** - A specific kind of MeeID.
 Uniquely identifies a service provider's site or mobile app.
 A single, logical, MeeAppID is associated with one or more physical apps (usually on different platforms such as mobile, webapp, etc.) all of which that creates and manages the data contents of a Context a using the same schema.
 [We have to think through concurrent update issues in the case of N>1 physical apps]

 - **Secret Recovery Phrase** - a 12-word textual phrase that the user creates.
 It is used to generate cryptographic keys that in turn are used to encrypt the user’s personal data whether it is stored locally on their device or in a backup location.
 It can be used to generate keys to digitally sign transactions (e.g., for crypto currency transactions).
 It should never be shared with anyone or any service provider.
 If the user loses this phrase, they lose the ability to decrypt their data.